vitessio/website/content/en/docs/get-started/local-docker.md

 - `vtctld` listens on [http://127.0.0.1:15000/debug/status](http://127.0.0.1:15000/debug/status)
 - Control panel is available at [http://localhost:15000/app/](http://localhost:15000/app/)

 From within the docker shell, aliases are set up for your convenience.
-Try th efollowing `mysql` commands to connect to various tablets:
+Try the following `mysql` commands to connect to various tablets:

 - `mysql commerce`
 - `mysql commerce@master`
 - `mysql commerce@replica`
 - `mysql commerce@rdonly`

-You will find that Vitess runs a single keyspace, single shart cluster.
+You will find that Vitess runs a single keyspace, single shard cluster.

 ## Summary